notepad-plus-plus/npp-usermanual/content/docs/ghost-typing.md

 ## Historical Syntax

 The syntax listed above is valid for Notepad++ v8 and newer.
 If you have a v7.x version of Notepad++, please download the [last offline User Manual that contains Notepad++ v7.x details](https://github.com/notepad-plus-plus/npp-usermanual/releases/download/3.6/nppUserManual.zip)

+## More on the Easter Eggs

+As indicated above, the idea is that you go hunting for the Easter Eggs in the [source code](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/).
+However, that's a lot to search through, so you can reveal the spoilers below to narrow down the search space.

+{{< details "Warning: Spoilers" >}}
+[This file](https://github.com/notepad-plus-plus/notepad-plus-plus/blob/master/PowerEditor/src/Notepad_plus.cpp) might help you narrow down the search space.
+And if you [search the Community Forum](https://community.notepad-plus-plus.org/search?matchWords=all&in=titlesposts&showAs=posts&replies=&repliesFilter=atleast&timeFilter=newer&timeRange=&sortBy=timestamp&sortDirection=desc&term=Easter%20Eggs), you might be able to find a [list](https://community.notepad-plus-plus.org/topic/25803/an-updated-list-of-notepad-easter-eggs/ "Like Here") of Easter Eggs, but any such static list will eventually fall out-of-date.
+{{< /details >}}

+Aside from the command-line options above, you can also type the name of the Easter Egg in Notepad++, then select that name, then activate the **About Notepad++** dialog using the **?** menu or the default <kbd>F1</kbd> keyboard shortcut -- with the name selected, instead of actually opening the dialog, Notepad++ will create a new docuemnt tab, and will do the Ghost Typing for the selected Easter Egg name (or a random choice).